Disclosure: This website is reader supported. If you click on a link, I might make a few bucks. Read our disclosure page for more information.

 The same goes for the body.
 As highlighted by Tony Robbins, your physiology has a massive role in your emotional health.
 “If you stand up straight, you’ll feel more proud and alert.
 If you slump over and neglect your body, you’re more likely to feel negative.
 The next time you find yourself in a bad mood, stand up and breathe deeply.”
 For men’s self-care, you don’t need to completely engross yourself into an intense workout, but going out for a run might be enough to clear your mind.
 Or put up a yoga video on Youtube and stretch out your body.
 Just get yourself moving around.

-Another aspect of men’s self-care within the body, which might be more personal, is taking some time for personal grooming.
+Another aspect of men’s self-care within the body, which might be more personal, is taking some time for enclothed cognition.
+That’s just the scientific wording for “look good, you feel good.”
+That might mean focusing on personal grooming, or improving your fashion game.
 I never understood why, but every time I suffered from a depressive episode, I’d feel better if I cut my hair or shaved my beard.
 According to Lifehacker, there are three reasons why it feels good to cut your hair: it’s liberating, change is good, and it’s just hair.
 I say, even take it up a notch.
 Shower, brush your teeth, do your hair.
 A change so simple can do wonders for your mental health and is an essential step towards men’s self-care.

-So to break it down: men’s self-care is taking time for yourself, whether through physical exercise, mental exercise, or grooming, to relieve stress and produce a healthier, positive mental state.
+So to break it down: men’s self-care is taking time for yourself, whether through physical exercise, mental exercise, or enclothed cognition, to relieve stress and produce a healthier, positive mental state.

 When do you need self-care?